Multiyear Guaranteed Annuity (MYGA)

 What Is a MYGA Ladder?

-Because the interest rates on MYGAs change depending on the length of the contract, you might consider laddering them.
-MYGA ladders involve you purchasing a portfolio of MYGA annuities with staggered rate guarantee periods over several years.
+Because the interest rates on MYGAs change based on the length of the contract, you might consider laddering them.
+MYGA ladders involve purchasing a portfolio of MYGA annuities with staggered rate guarantee periods over several years.

 For example, if you have $100,000, you could consider putting $25,000 each into three-year, five-year, seven-year and nine-year MYGA contracts.
 Visualize each annuity as one rung of a ladder.
-Beginning in year three, you’d have money coming in every two years, which you could then reinvest into another MYGA to continue climbing the ladder.
+Beginning in Year 3, you’d have money coming in every two years, which you could then reinvest into another MYGA to continue climbing the ladder.

-The biggest benefit of participating in MYGA laddering is that it provides you with protection against rising interest rates.
+The biggest benefit of MYGA laddering is that it provides protection against rising interest rates.

 MYGAs vs. Other Retirement Investments

-When it comes to investing your money and saving for retirement, you have a lot of options to choose from.
-Of course, each has its pros and cons.
+When it comes to investing your money and saving for retirement, you have many options to choose from.
+Each has its pros and cons.
 Here’s a breakdown of how MYGAs compare to other popular retirement savings options.

 It’s important to evaluate your personal financial goals prior to purchasing a MYGA, another type of annuity or a different financial product entirely.
 The best first step is to consult a financial advisor who can help you to determine how much you should allocate toward saving vehicles to fit your financial strategy.